 Have A Plan

 Ok, I say that one loosely.
 We didn’t really have a plan besides knowing what park we were going to start in and what rides we wanted to be sure that we got on.
+Be sure to check the requirements for all the rides.
+For example Radiator Springs Racers the height requirement is 40″.
+Also, if there are some rides that one person may want to do and not another take advantage of the single rider lines.
+If you are riding solo the park cast members will fill empty spaces on the rides so they are full.

 For picking your starting park, look to see which park has the earliest regular park opening and then also check to see if the park has magic hours (Where people staying at the property hotels get in early).
 If there are magic hours this means you will not be the first people in the park.
 The people from the hotels will have been there for an hour already.